Lora-net/lora_gateway/libloragw/readme.md

 This module is used to access to the LoRa concentrator registers by name instead of by address:

-* lgw_connect, to initialise and check the connection with the hardware
+* lgw_connect, to initialize and check the connection with the hardware
 * lgw_disconnect, to disconnect the hardware
 * lgw_soft_reset, to reset the whole hardware by resetting the register array
 * lgw_reg_check, to check all registers vs. their default value and output the